AndriiShvaika/todo-app/README.md

 The project was made using these technologies:

--ReactJS (useState, useReducer, useEffect)
+- ReactJS (useState, useReducer, useEffect)
--React Router
+- React Router
--Axios
+- Axios
--classnames
+- classnames